mavryk-network/netezos/docs/docs/call-view-entrypoints.md

 So, we called `view` entrypoint by sending a transaction to a smart contract, then the smart contract produced an internal transaction to the `callback` contract with a result value in the parameters.

-## Call view entrypoints with Netezos
+## Call view entrypoints with Netmavryk

-We've just seen how `view` entrypoints work in Tezos: you send a transaction to the smart contract, then the smart contract produces an internal transaction with result value in its parameters and sends it to the `callback` contract.
+We've just seen how `view` entrypoints work in Mavryk: you send a transaction to the smart contract, then the smart contract produces an internal transaction with result value in its parameters and sends it to the `callback` contract.
-With Netezos we will do basically the same things.
+With Netmavryk we will do basically the same things.

 Let's see, how to get [FA1.2 token](https://ghostnet.tzkt.io/KT1EwXFWoG9bYebmF4pYw72aGjwEnBWefgW5/code) balance by calling `getBalance` entrypoint.